 - Exception: Vocaloid names (“Hatsune Miku”, etc.), due to community precedent and regular official-side enforcement of East Asian (surname followed by given name) order.

 - Honorifics: Case-by-case basis as necessary.
-In general, follows the standard of whatever is used for the originating work’s most well-known translation; by default, dropped for actual fiction containing dialogue.
-Retained for interviews out of respect, with the exception of –shi (氏) due to the mainstream’s general unfamiliarity with it.
+In general, follows the standard of whatever is used for the originating work’s most well-known translation, but by default, dropped for actual fiction containing dialogue.
+Retained for interviews out of respect.

 - Kanji names with unknown/unclear readings: I’ll do my best.